sinamajidian/phaseme/readme.md

 2- Run PhaseME to obtain stats and improve the quality of phase blocks.

 ```
-python utilities/qc.py  utilities/precomputed/pair_${chr}.txt file.vcf

-python utilities/improver.py utilities/precomputed/pair_${chr}.txt file.vcf
+python phaseme.py improver my.vcf precomputed

 ```
+If you only want to have QC report use `qc` instead of `improver`.
+By not mentioning the last argument, PhaseME generates the linkage information rather using precomputed one.

 # Installation Test

-Please try our sample data to establish the correctness of the pipeline instaltion.
+Please try our sample data to establish the correctness of the pipeline installation.
 This can be found in the folder `example`.

 For generating individual-specific pair list, consider checking folder `linkage`.